AlexandrosAvdis/altairTest/README.md

      User navops-mgmt-id
      IdentityFile ~/.ssh/navops-mgmt-id-rsa
    ```
-   The <management instance IP> must be changed to the IP returned in step 8.i
+   The ```<management instance IP>``` must be changed to the IP returned in step 8.i
 8. Copy NavOps deployment files onto management instance
-   1. Run script ```copy.sh```
+   1. Run script ```copy.sh```.
+Note the script uses the ssh configuration from step 8.ii.
-9. Log on the management instance
+9. Log on the management instance.
-10. Run the commands given in script ```deploy.sh``` while crosss checking with NavOps installation documentation
+10. Run the commands given in script ```deploy.sh``` on the management instance, while crosss checking with NavOps installation documentation.